Skip to content

 Deep Nesting

-Components can be nested to any depth:
+Components can be nested to any depth.
+Reusing the Button and Card classes from above:

 class Page(BaseComponent):